-- Switch it up.
-Don't rely solely on video calls to stay connected with friends and family.
-Balance out video chatting with text messages and old fashioned phone calls.
+Don’t rely solely on video calls to stay connected with friends and family.
+Balance out video chatting with text messages and old-fashioned phone calls.

 When it comes to minimizing video call fatigue, the key is setting boundaries.
 While ending a Zoom call with a coworker, friend, or family member when you’re feeling drained can be tough, remember to be upfront and honest.
 Share with them that you need to take some time for yourself.